Confused about your exam or college applications?

 Be sure about everything you have mentioned in the article.
 Here are a set of questions to keep in mind while analysing your work

 Think of an appropriate introduction, body and conclusion before you start writing.
 Make sure you yourself are very clear about the concept you have in mind.
-The clearer you are with your thought process, the easier it will be to convince the reader to understand and view things from your viewpoint.
-The ending of essay should be very clear and summarized.
+The clearer you are with your thought process, the easier it will be to convince the reader to understand and view things from your perspective.
+The ending of the essay should be very clear and summarised.

 The essay you write in the first half of the personal assessment round can generate some questions in the interview round.
 The panel could ask you questions about the essay and you have to defend it.
 Questions on the topic can also be asked, which means you will need to know a lot about the topic.
 For the WAT, it is important to develop the ability to think and articulate quickly.